brthor/gofer.net.github.io/index.md

 This example `Program.cs` shows how to queue jobs for the worker pool to process, then start a worker to go and run them.

 Some important notes:
- - Workers would usually be separate from the code queueing the jobs, this is purely to give an example.
+ - Workers would usually be on a separate machine from the code queueing the jobs, this is purely to give an example.

  - More workers can be added at any time, and will start picking up jobs off the queue immediately.